DOL-Translations/lupin-III/README.md

 The original translation was done be Peter Lemon around 8 years ago (From the time of writing this) which can be found here: https://github.com/PeterLemon/GC

-All lines have been translated, however Chapters 6-8 were done primarily through machine translation.
+All dialogue has been translated, however Chapters 6-8 were done primarily through machine translation.
 If a proper translation is done, we'll update those chapters accordingly.

 #### xdelta patch (Recommended)
 - Download [Delta Patcher](https://www.romhacking.net/utilities/704/)